 Play with Your Cat

 Cats love chasing things.
-In the wild their diets consist of small mammals which they have to stalk, hunt, and chase.
-For playtime, enticing your cat with small, fast moving objects will provide hours of active fun.
+In the wild, their diets consist of small mammals which they have to stalk, hunt, and chase.
+For playtime, enticing your cat with small, fast-moving objects will provide hours of active fun.
 And it doesn’t have to be physically stressful for you.
-Blowing bubbles into the air may encourage your cat to chase, bat at the air and jump from place to place.
+Blowing bubbles into the air may encourage your cat to chase, bat at the air, and jump from place to place.
 Dangling a feather or mirror from a string will also entertain your cat and encourage physical activity.
 Rolling small balls or jingling toys will also provide a joyful game for your pet.
-Not only does playing with your cat result in energy-burning exercise, it also relieves stress.
+Not only does playing with your cat result in energy-burning exercise, but it also relieves stress.

 Keeping our pets happy and healthy is a top priority for pet parents.
 Maintaining a healthy diet and increased activity level will keep your cat purring for years to come.
 Best of all, keeping your cat happy and healthy is a fun way to spend more time with your feline friend.